mrquincle/equids/README.md

     cat $EQUID_PATH/Makefile

-If you want to have other jockeys/controllers compiled, change the array "JOCKEYS" over there.
-Separate the jockeys by spaces.
+If you want to have other jockeys/controllers compiled, create a file called "enable_jockeys.mk" in the $EQUID_PATH and change the array "JOCKEYS" over there.

 ### Dependencies